List of Alex Rider characters: Skoda

-After spending two months of a twenty-year sentence in HMP Doncaster, for possession of drugs with intent to supply (worsened by the fact that the drugs were impure, dangerous and possibly lethal), Skoda (whose real name is revealed to be Brian Smith) plots to kill Alex Rider and to escape.
+After spending two months of a twenty-year sentence in HMP Doncaster, for possession of drugs with intent to supply (worsened by the fact that the drugs were impure, dangerous and possibly lethal), Skoda (whose real name is revealed to be Brian Smith [Jake Edwards in the American Version]) plots to kill Alex Rider and to escape.
 He does this by self-harming in the exercise yard and being taken to the prison hospital wing for night, put in the same room as terminally ill fellow inmate Harry Baker (known as 'Spider' because of the huge, self-made tattoo of a tarantula on his face), who is serving a life sentence for killing a policeman in a bank robbery.
 Skoda suffocates Spider to death with a pillow, then takes the body's place by switching beds and drawing a copy of Spider's tattoo on his own face with a marker pen; when the paramedics arrive, they carry Skoda off to Doncaster Royal Infirmary.

 After escaping from the hospital morgue that he is taken to, Skoda steals clothes and money from a patient, and a car from a doctor, and drives to Chelsea.
 There, he stalks Alex for a while, before disguising himself as a security guard and attacking him in the Victoria and Albert Museum, where Alex is on a school trip to a weapons and warfare exhibition.
-He attacks Alex with a sword from one of the displays, but before he can kill Alex, supply science teacher Miss Maxwell (also known as Miss Treat in some versions) (one of Alex's school teachers and an undercover MI6 agent) arrives and shoots Skoda in the shoulder.
+He attacks Alex with a sword from one of the displays, but before he can kill Alex, supply science teacher (and undercover MI6 agent) Miss Maxwell (also known as Miss Treat in some versions) arrives and shoots Skoda in the shoulder.
 Skoda then non-fatally stabs Miss Maxwell and flees, taking Alex's friend Tom Harris hostage.
 Over the phone, he forces Alex to meet him at the top of the crane which Alex used to lift his boat and then threatens to kill Tom if he doesn't throw himself off, or show up in thirty minutes.
 However, thanks to Alex's karate skills and Tom's acting skills, the two boys manage to overpower Skoda, who loses his balance and falls to his death, while Tom and Alex climb back down.

 He is described as "in his twenties, bald, and had two broken stumps where his teeth should have been and five metal studs in his ear".
 When he returns in Alex Rider: Secret Weapon, his face has been damaged by the incident in Point Blanc, and appears almost deformed.
 It is also said in this story that he has piercings in his tongue, nose and nipples as well, as well as the word "Loosie" tattooed on his arm, showing that he is illiterate.
-The tattoo refers to Lucy, a girl he saw.
+The tattoo refers to Lucy, a girl he once stalked.